WHY GENTLE SLEEP TRAINING IS REALLY IMPORTANT

 Surely this is not the best time to leave your vulnerable baby to figure it out themselves by leaving them to cry it out in a cold cot?

-I agree that having a newborn baby is not the easiest of tasks as it means living on only a few hours of sleep each day.
+I agree that having a newborn baby is not the easiest of tasks as it means living on only a few hours of sleep each day but having said that, your baby needs you.

 Personally speaking, I would rather have a little bit of sleep deprivation and have a healthy baby.